danielgroves/danielgroves.net/src/adventures-photography/_posts/2020-04-09-eurovelo-italy.md

   {% figcaption %}The star fort of Palmanova.{% endfigcaption %}
 {% endfigure %}

 As we headed north much of our route would prove to be easy riding for a few days as we watched the mountains growing on the horizon.
-We were glad to be following the [Eurovelo 8] route as it kept us on well maintained paths that were well away from the main roads giving us a break from the heavy traffic we’d experienced throughout Croatia.
+We were glad to be following the [Eurovelo 8] route as it kept us on well-maintained paths that were well away from the main roads giving us a break from the heavy traffic we’d experienced throughout Croatia.

-On this first day we reached the [star fort of Palmanova] built by the republic of Venice in 1593.
+On this first day, we reached the [star fort of Palmanova] built by the Republic of Venice in 1593.
 We spent a short time here investigating the small town which we had crept up on completely unexpectedly, first realising we weren’t in a normal Italian town as we crossed the outer moats and approached the huge fortified walls.

 {% figure %}
   {% img src: 20160625-DSCF8300, alt: Heading towards the Alps on the gravel back roads of Italy. %}